Fanie de Villiers bowled an inspired spell in the second innings to script a famous win for South Africa away from home © Getty Images

 Leading the side was Kepler Wessels, who had scored a hundred on Test debut for Australia.
 They had serious pace in their ranks, and even if their batsmen were not really spectacular, they were solid in defence and defiance.
 Additionally, they had a supreme fielding unit, led by the inimitable Jonty Rhodes.

-The first Test at the Melbourne Cricket Ground had started amidst rains, and it was not until the fourth day that Allan Border could declare the innings closed at 342 for seven with Mark Taylor scoring nearly half the runs.
-Time ran out when South Africa were on 258 for three.
+The first Test at MCG had started amidst rains, and it was not until the fourth day that Allan Border could declare the innings closed at 342 for 7 with Mark Taylor scoring nearly half the runs.
+Time ran out when South Africa were on 258 for 3.
 There was no clear winner, and no team was on top when they reached SCG.
 Wessels won the toss and elected to bat.

 Day One: Warne at his best

 Australia struck early, with Glenn McGrath rapping Andrew Hudson on the pads.
 He was given out despite the ball seemed to have been going above the stumps.
 Hansie Cronje walked out to join Gary Kirsten, and the pair settled down with a grim, single-minded determination to keep the bowling out.

 The ball “did things” even on first day (both Tim May and Shane Warne got turn very early in their spells), and runs were difficult to come by.
 Kirsten and Cronje remained intact till lunch with a vow to making it as difficult for the Australians as the hosts had made their lives to be.